SilvioWeging/kASA/README.md

 Should you provide more than 13 GB of RAM and a lower `k` of at least 7, a much faster hash table instead of a prefix trie is used.

+The last line of the profile is always "not identified" followed by zeroes for the unique and non-unique frequencies but with values for the overall frequencies describing the fracture of the k-mers from the input, which could not be identified.

 ##### Necessary paramameters
 * `-p (--profile) <file>`: Path and name of the profile that is put out.
 * `-q (--rtt) <file>`: Path and name of the read ID to tax IDs output file.
 If not given, a profile-only version of kASA will be used which is much faster!